ayazhafiz/lang_narrow/README.md

 # lang_narrow

 A language with flow typing and structural type narrowing.
+[Try it out](https://ayazhafiz.com/lang_narrow).

 See [this blog post](https://ayazhafiz.com/articles/21/lang-narrow) for a thorough overview, or the rest of the readme for a simpler one.